Gumbel distribution: Probability paper

 In the paper the horizontal axis is constructed at a double log scale.
 The vertical axis is linear.
 By plotting $F$ on the horizontal axis of the paper and the $x$-variable on the vertical axis, the distribution is represented by a straight line with a slope 1$/\beta$.
-When distribution fitting software like CumFreq became available, the task of plotting the distribution was made easier.
+When distribution fitting software became available, the task of plotting the distribution was made easier.

 Gumbel reparameterization tricks

 In machine learning, the Gumbel distribution is sometimes employed to generate samples from the categorical distribution.
 This technique is called "Gumbel-max trick" and is a special example of "reparameterization tricks".